ngardiner/TWCManager/docs/modules/Vehicle_TeslaMate.md

    * You will no longer be prompted for your Tesla API login.
 Even if the TeslaMate tokens are invalid, you will not be prompted.
    * TWCManager will not refresh API tokens, however on refresh of the TeslaMate token, the token will be used by TWCManager.

+Please note that since TeslaMate v1.27.0, TeslaMate performs encryption of Tesla API tokens.
+You will need to specify your encryption key in the configuration to continue to fetch API keys.

 #### Configuration

 ```